2lambda123/BlackSwanAI/README.md

+**BlackSwan AI v3.0 - Phase 3 Release**

+We are proud to officially announce our Phase 3 release with the following major updates.

+- revamped Twitter graphQL API to no longer require login and dramatically improve speed and almost completely eliminate rate limiting (from our tests)
+- added support for a custom Telegram alerts bot to be run in a private channel (you must create a new Telegram bot, add it to your channel, and input your API key and channel ID into the config.py file), gives alerts when new stories and Tweets are detected, posts a message whenever a trade is executed and pins it in your private channel to ensure it won't be missed.
+- improved error handling across all APIs
+- added the ability to filter Tweets scanned by search terms to verified accounts only

 **BlackSwan AI v2.0.b - Phase 2 Release**

 We are proud to officially announce our Phase 2 release with the following major updates.